 - To add anything you want, use the overlay’s corners to trim the form of the rectangle, then click [Enter] or [Return] to view the outcome.

 - Remember how I claimed Lightroom was unstoppable?
-Although it appears that only a portion of the photo has been removed, the original has not been totally altered and is still there on the computer.
+Although it appears that only a portion of the photo has been removed, the original has not been altered and is still there on the computer.
 I’m not trying to distort the truth here.
 Instead, we modify the fill to specify how the final picture should appear.

 - In Lightroom, every editing choice is preventable or reversible, so don’t be afraid to experiment, test the waters, and attempt even if you’re unsure of the outcome.

-- Brightness correction is a common picture editing technique that is typically used to fix overexposed or underexposed photos.
+Brightness correction is a common picture editing technique that is typically used to fix overexposed or underexposed photos.

 Remember that the adjustments are visible in the photo but not in the original image.
 Leave the original alone and follow the cropping, whitening, or retouching directions in the file folder.
 You may now experiment with different settings, features, and sliders in the development section to see how they affect your image.
-Even if you have no idea what’s going on, the Lightroom program remains unaffected, so you can play with whatever you want while knowing that your original photographs are secure and will never alter.

 Exporting Photos From Lightroom

-It’s time to export your photo from lightroom when you’ve finished editing it.
+It’s time to export your photo from Lightroom when you’ve finished editing it.
 This is when using a food analogy comes in handy, as this step is similar to placing a cake, a pan, or raisins in the oven to bake.
 The original ingredients are still on the desk and in the closet, but depending on the recipe you follow, you might be able to create a new masterpiece when the timer goes off.
-Instead of baking pastries or cakes, the Lightroom export phase processes the image by placing it in a virtual oven.
-Imagine doing this instead of clicking Save after making changes to a spreadsheet or document.

 - When images are exported from Lightroom, the original picture is preserved, but a new updated version is produced with all the modifications made.
 This preserves the original document while producing a new document with the changes made.